MicrosoftDocs/biztalk-docs/biztalk/core/setting-tibco-rendezvous-receive-transport-properties.md

     1. Select **Yes** in the **Use SSO** to use Single Sign-On.

         > [!NOTE]
-        >  See [Using Single Sign-On](../core/using-single-sign-on5.md) for information about how to set up SSO.
+        >  See [Security](../core/security-in-biztalk-adapter-for-tibco-rendezvous.md) for information about how to set up SSO.

     2. Select an affiliate application from the list.